interestinsic/scala-suika/Readme.md

 # Suika Game
-From scratch (using some libraries Of course)
+From scratch (using some libraries of course)